 Our ASD services provide evidence based, highly personalised, holistic assessment and treatment plans that NICE guidelines.
 Working with people we use:

-Our teams are multi-disciplinary with extensive knowledge, skills and experience of working with individuals with ASD.
-We include patients in planning their care, valuing and embracing each and every individual’s unique qualities.
+Our multi-disciplinary team have extensive knowledge, skills and experience of working with autistic people, and including patients in planning their care is integral to their approach.
+The team's ethos is based on valuing and embracing each and every individual’s unique qualities.
+Our MDTs comprise:

 Our ASD wards